nikuehn/MixedModels_Biases/docs/index.md

 ```

 Now, we declare the coefficients, which are taken from the ITA18 model of @Lanzano2019.
-We alsocompute the linear predictors for the model.
+We also compute the linear predictors for the model.

 ```r